 System overview

-The system will be built on BullSequana XH3000 and will have two partitions:
+The system is built on BullSequana XH3000 and will have two partitions:

 • Booster Module: